avigewirtz/avigewirtz.github.io-/gcc-build-process/page-1-1.md

 Detailed coverage of assembly language is beyond the scope of this chapter.
 ARM64 assembly will be covered in detail in the second half of COS217.
 For now, we will make a few general points about assembly.&#x20;

 *   Each assembly instruction performs a very basic task, such as adding two numbers or moving data from one memory location to another.
-As such, it has a poor ratio of functionality to code size compared to higher-level languages like C. For example, the C statement like `x = y + z` requires four ARM assembly instructions:
+As such, it has a poor ratio of functionality to code size compared to higher-level languages like C. For example, the C statement `x = y + z` requires four ARM assembly instructions:

     ```armasm
     LDR X0, [y]      ; Load the value of y into register X0